LanceHuang/test/README.md

-This project is created for testing JavaSE and some jar.
+This project is used for testing some interesting idea.
+LOL.
+In very recent, I will delete some boring code.
+Have fun!!!

-It include:
-* JavaSE
-* apache common
-* aspectj
-* elasticsearch

-and so on.